cheahengsoon/learn-azure/modules/module-3/walkthrough.md

 5. Run the app, and you will be prompted to login.
 Pending successful login, you will be redirected to the main portion of the application.
 Your profile name will also be updated.

  ![](/modules/module-3/images/completed_auth.png)

+We just created a new Azure Active Directory, secured our backend, added an accounts system, and added a login flow to our app.
+In the next module, we see just how easy it is to [add push notifications with Azure Notification Hubs](/modules/module-4/).